 Acknowledgment, acceptance, and moving on are the main goals in trauma recovery.
-Developing an understanding of the impact trauma has had on your addiction will allow you to take some of the control back.
-It will also enable you to gain more awareness of your emotions and recognize triggers in an effort to cope with them in a healthier way.
+Developing an understanding of the impact trauma has had on your addiction will allow you to take some control back.
+It will also enable you to gain more awareness of your emotions and recognize triggers so you can cope with them in a healthier way.

 With growth, comes empowerment.
 By owning all parts of your story, you become more than a survivor—you become a thriver.

 Trauma and addiction treatment combined allows you to live a more fulfilling life no longer weighed down by the impact of your disease or past traumatization.
 Although you will encounter some discomfort or pain as you go through the process, this is a natural response and necessary for healing.
 Your treatment team will support you every step of the way, helping you to process memories and emotions in healthy ways that won’t re-traumatize you but help you put your experiences into perspective.